It is sufficiently obvious that it is through muscular activity

 the flow of blood, and especially the flow of lymph.

 It is probable that the" freshening effects" of

-muscular exercise are to it very large extent attributable to
+muscular exercise are to its very large extent, attributable

 it will be remembered, is felt in the immediate environment of

 almost every cell in the body.
 The suction action of inspiration